soesantanu/Adaptive-GRPDA-Experiments/README.md

-# Numerical Experiments for Adaptive Golden-Ratio Primal--Dual Algorithms
+# Numerical Experiments for Adaptive and Partially Adaptive GRPDA Algorithms

 This repository contains the Python notebooks used for the numerical experiments in the paper